crate/crate-sample-apps/python/documentation.md

-# Crate Python Client Library Documentation
+# Crate.IO JDBC Sample App Explanation
 ## Installation
 The Python client library for Crate is available on [PyPi](https://pypi.python.org/pypi/crate) and can be installed using `pip`.